 And for that, we need to you compromise.
 Yes, even you there on the inner city couch.
 Stop calling noise complaints in before 9pm during major cultural festivals.
 Stop calling noise complaints in at 7pm for acoustic music in a pub.
 Stop calling noise complaints in for a busker playing classical piano at 11pm on a Friday night on King street, Sydney’s busiest nightlife strip since the government reduced George street to scaffolding and choc tops.

-You no longer value the aspects which attracted you to inner city living in the first place but you're too damn trendy to move 20 minutes further out and raise your family in the suburbs where it’s supposed to be quiet - and it’s kind of selfish.
+You no longer value the aspects which attracted you to inner city living in the first place but you're too damn trendy to move 20 minutes further out to the suburbs where life is supposed to be quiet – and it’s kind of selfish.

 I know the music and nightlife scene is not perfect.
-I know we get too wasted sometimes, and we make poor decisions, and I know some of us have bad habits of trashing fields and trashing our bodies.
-I know sometimes we hurt each other, and sometimes we lose control, and occasionally, tragically, we die.
+I know we can be excessive sometimes, and make poor decisions, and I know some of us have bad habits of trashing fields and trashing our bodies.
+I know sometimes we lose control, and occasionally, tragically, we die.

 But the vast majority of the time, we just dance.